Bubsy in Fractured Furry Tales: Reception

-MAN!AC's Robert Bannert saw the game's world visually unimaginative, expressing that it did not showcased the Jaguar's hardware.
-Next Generation said it has colorful and visually pleasing graphics but generic gameplay, and concluded: "Not a bad title, but platform fans will probably find Zool 2 a little more entertaining and a lot more innovative."
-Play Time's Stephan Girlich regarded it as an "average fare", noting that its high level of difficulty quickly "killed" interest.
-An editor of German publication ST-Computer did not concurred with the other critics regarding the game's visuals, commending its appealing fairy tale world, colorful backgrounds, and Bubsy's detailed animation.
+MAN!AC's Robert Bannert saw the game's world visually unimaginative, expressing that it did not showcase the Jaguar's hardware.
+Next Generation said it has colorful and visually pleasing graphics but generic gameplay.
+Play Time's Stephan Girlich regarded it as an "average fare", noting that its high level of difficulty quickly diminished interest.
+ST-Computer's Rainer Fröhlich did not concurred with the other critics regarding the game's visuals, commending its appealing fairy tale world, colorful backgrounds, and Bubsy's detailed animation.
 However, the editor found its poor audio quality and difficulty to be negative aspects.

 Marc Abramson of the French ST Magazine found Fractured Furry Tales fast and fluid but neither difficult nor easy.
-Abramson also commended the colorful and "pretty" cartoon-like setting, though he felt that it didn't pushed the Jaguar's hardware.
-VideoGames' Jim Loftus disagreed and lambasted the game's overall graphical presentation, writing that it did not showed signs of being a "true" 64-bit title.
-Loftus also criticized the frustrating gameplay, lack of original play mechanics, and audio department.
+Abramson also commended the colorful cartoon-like setting, though he felt that it didn't pushed the Jaguar's hardware.
+VideoGames' Jim Loftus disagreed and lambasted the game's overall graphical presentation, writing that it did not show signs of being a 64-bit title.
+Loftus also found the gameplay frustrating, while also criticizing it for a lack of original play mechanics and quality audio.
 Flux's Jeff Kitts wrote that "the Jag's huge color palette and graphic capabilities gives Bubsy an impressively rich look.
 However, the action is way, way slow and at times so jerky you'll feel like your Jag is on the fritz."
-Atari Gaming Headquarters' Keita Iida was equally critical of the game, citing a frustrating combination of sloppy controls and high difficulty, suggesting Jaguar owners Rayman (1995) instead due to balanced gameplay, modest difficulty level, and better audiovisual presentation.
+Atari Gaming Headquarters' Keita Iida was equally critical of the game, citing a frustrating combination of sloppy controls and high difficulty, suggesting Jaguar owners Rayman (1995) instead.